jbharath-code/github-ui/README.md

 Header - You can skip it.

 Responsiveness - It should move the left section to top in mobile.
 The right section to the bottom.
 The widths and other data should be adjusted accordingly.

+## Approach
+1. On load of application, land the app on / route and load the container.
+2. On mounting of the container, call apis for the required data
+3. Append the data fetched from apis to store and pass them down as props
+4. Create 2 sections like userDetails and reposDetails and render the required information
+5. Use media queries to make it responsive under 700px